 Shouldn’t we value things like willingness to learn, soft skills and personality?

-This is a current discussion that’s been on and off among people who have studied Design in school and on the other hand, people who studied on their own.
+This is an on and off discussion among people who have a Design degree and on the other hand, people who don’t, they studied on their own.

 This is where my opinion gets divided.
 I get it when designers say that their job is undervalued.
-People tend to think that anyone with a computer and a fast internet connection can “come up with a logo” without trouble.
+People think that anyone with a computer and a fast internet connection can come up with a logo without trouble.
 In Portuguese, we say that this is: “desenrascar”.

-The fact that I can come up with a temporary solution to the problem, and “desenrascar a logo” doesn’t actually mean that I know for sure what I’m doing or that I have done it right.
-I just did it because it was necessary at that time (we are masters in this matter).
+The fact that someone can come up with a temporary solution, doesn’t actually mean that they know what they’re doing.
+They can come up with a logo solution without making it properly.
+They just did it because it was necessary at the time (Portuguese are masters in this matter).

-Regardless, in design, like many other professions, there is a bunch of people who really don’t have a clue or simply pretend to know something that they don’t.
+Regardless, in design, like in other professions, there is a bunch of people who really don’t have a clue or simply pretend to know something that they don’t.